reyhannaufal/reyhannaufal.com/_projects/nells.md

 ## Leason Learned

-Something that I learned from this project is, it is important to have good communication with the designer because every pixel matter to him.
+Something that I learned from this project is, that it's important to have good communication with the designer because every pixel matter to him.
 Overall working with Rifqi is such a great experience.

 Using CMS will be great for this project because it will be easier to manage the content.
 But I'm not implementing it because: